TheisGregersen/Covid-19-DE/README.md

 # Newest corona updates on Germany
-## Get and quick and easy overview of Germanys situation.

-This page will investigate the spread of COVID-19 in Germany. <br>
-The first case of the coronavirus in Germany were registered on Januray 28, 2020 in the state of Bavaria.
+### Get a quick and easy overview of Germanys situation and se how the virus has spread out since the first outbreak were registered on Januray 28, 2020 in the state of Bavaria.

 <p align="center">
   <img width="700" src="BAN.png">